phreeza/manuscript_axon_potentials/doc/manuscript.md

 consistent with findings on non-axonal EFPs [@Pettersen2008Amplitude;@Leski2013Frequency].

+Note that the cutoff frequencies used to separate LFP and MUA are relatively high compared to those used in cortical or hippocampal studies, because our modeling and experiments were performed in the auditory system of the barn owl, which operates on very short time scales and, consequently, high frequencies.
+We expect other systems operating on slower time scales to have lower optimal cutoff frequencies separating the components.
+Equation \ref{eqn:pmax} gives and indication of how the different spatial and temporal system properties relate to each other.

 Dipolar fields are essential for the generation of electrical field potentials at greater distances from the brain.
 The most prominent of these is the EEG, which is commonly attributed to the dipolar contributions of